 “It was so cold outside so they put them inside rooms, inside the camps, in front of the heaters”

-An hour later officers who were wearing long coats until their ankles loaded the respondent and the six men he was traveling with, in a four by four car, which the respondent described as “quite old”.
+An hour later officers who were wearing long coats reaching their ankles loaded the respondent and the six men he was travelling with, in a four by four car, which the respondent described as “quite old”.
 The minor with the crutches and his friend were left at the camp at this point.

 “[…], after 1 hour they took them to the border.
 But this time they put them inside the Greek side, close to this church.”

 The men slept in an abandoned building close to the church and made a fire to keep warm.
-In the morning they started walking towards Castoria, Greece.
+In the morning they started walking towards Kastoria, Greece.

-Approximately 27 kilometers before the city of Castoria they were stopped by Greek police officers driving a white van.
+Approximately 27 kilometres before the city of Kastoria they were stopped by Greek police officers driving a white van.
 The respondent recalled the interaction with them:

 “The police, they talked to them in English, they were nice to us and they told them, where are you going now?
 [We] said we don’t have money we don’t have food and we want to go back to Thessaloniki so they uploaded us and they went to Neapoli”